salesforcecli/plugin-info/messages/display.md

 Display Salesforce CLI release notes on the command line.

+# description

+Display Salesforce CLI release notes on the command line.

 # flags.version.summary

 CLI version or tag for which to display release notes.